djawed-bkh/submission/README.md

-# You can execute the following approaches by launching the commands above from the CPAIOR2024 directory.
+# You can execute the following approaches by launching the commands below from the CPAIOR2024 directory.